 No new native species have been added to the roster of game animals in North America in the past couple of hundred years.
-Rather the reverse: Virginia used to have moose and elk, but they are pretty thin on the ground these days.
+Rather the reverse: Virginia used to have moose and elk—and even bison!—but all these are pretty thin on the ground these days.
 “Big game” in this state, as in most states, means whitetail deer and black bear.
 If a frontiersman in Colonial times could survive using round balls in a “Kentucky” rifle, then it ought to be obvious that properly understood and properly used, they will do what is needed just as well in the 21st Century as in the 18th and 19th.
 Deer and bear haven’t changed all that much in 250 years.

 I don’t dispute that conical bullets are ballistically superior in some ways to round balls.
 They do retain velocity better, thanks to greater sectional density and better aerodynamics.
 Obviously these are significant considerations…but they’re irrelevant in the context of hunting in this part of the country.
 The whitetails I and my partner Rick have taken over the years are proof that in southwestern Virginia, patched round balls work well.
 And they have some advantages over conicals that outweigh their theoretical deficiencies.
 Some of these advantages are the same ones that led our ancestors to use them.
 This essay will relate some of the reasons why I see no reason to switch, and I hope convince some of the scoffers that I do know what I’m talking about.